automata-network/eliza/packages/plugin-dcap/README.md

 # @elizaos/plugin-dcap

-A basic DCAP attestation plugin for the Eliza AI framework.
+A plugin for verifying DCAP attestation on-chain built based on the [automata-dcap-attestation](https://github.com/automata-network/automata-dcap-attestation).

-## Description
+## Features

-This plugin provides actions for verifying (i.e., attesting) raw-quotes on EVM-compatible chains, including various testnets and mainnets.
+This plugin provides the following features:
+- Generate DCAP attestation on TDX using the `remoteAttestationProvider` provided by the [plugin-tee](https://github.com/elizaOS/eliza/tree/develop/packages/plugin-tee).
+- Generate DCAP attestation on SGX using the `sgxAttestationProvider` provided by the [plugin-sgx](https://github.com/elizaOS/eliza/tree/develop/packages/plugin-sgx).
+- Submit and verify DCAP attestation on-chain.

 ## Installation